Top Page | Upper Page | Contents | About This Site | JAPANESE

 Multiplicative Model E

-On this page, we refer to the "multiplicative model E" as the following equation:
+On this page, we refer to the equation "multiplicative model E" as follows.

 Multiplicative model exp(E)

-Here is an example of a multiplicative model exp(E).
-The model is similar to the multiplicative model E, which shows that the variation of Y increases as X increases, but also shows that Y increases overall.
+This is an example of the multiplicative model exp(E).
+It is similar to the multiplicative model E in that it represents that as X increases, the variation of Y increases, but it also represents that Y becomes larger overall.

 proportional regression proportional regression proportional regression proportional regression proportional regression proportional regression